Snazzie/Rhythm-Unity/README.md

 # Rhythm-Unity

+Status: Currently i have multiple higher priority projects in the works.
+But id also like to see this project to light.
+So i'm looking for someone to join on this project adventure.
+Perhaps bring some motivation back in myself aswell, coding by yourself is never fun.

 OSU Clone made in Unity

 There are tests maps bundled with this project, click the download maps button on the map selector screen to download them.